 Since Abot Tala is a small community, there are many leadership opportunities.
 Our members can organize trips, lead meetings and classes, and take on roles in the community.

-Members of Abot Tala who want to go on to University can be registered homeschoolers through our partner homeschool provider, Gopala Learning Haven which has been helping homeschoolers since 2008.
+Members of Abot Tala who want to go on to University can be registered homeschoolers through our partner homeschool support, Gopala Learning Haven which has been helping homeschoolers since 2008.
 Homeschooling is legal in the Philippines and the Department of Education encourages families to work with homeschool providers.
 The other alternative is taking DepEd’s PEP Test but this is only till Grade 10.
 Teens can also register under the ALS program of DepEd, which was really designed for unschoolers.

 Abot Tala and Gopala work hand in hand so that the members can fulfill the requirements needed for them to go on to college or the next stage in their life.
 By fulfilling the DepEd requirements through the help and guidance of Gopala, the homeschooler-Abot Tala member can end up with a Senior High Diploma, report card, and transcript that can be used in their application to universities here and abroad.